Asbestos Gaskets and Steam Packing

 Mr. Jones testified that John Crane Incorporated asbestos steam packing was used throughout his career, saying it was “synonymous with packing.”
 He also had repaired valves manufactured by Leslie Controls Incorporated and was a bystander to repair activities on the same valves when he later became a supervisor.

 In 1978, Mr. Jones retired from the Navy as an officer in the shipbuilding division and received an honorable discharge.
 He then worked with Lockheed Shipbuilding in Washington state until 1985 supervising the construction of Navy submarine tenders.
 During this period, he was intermittently exposed to asbestos from the use of asbestos packing and gaskets.

-Mr. Jones was diagnosed with a primary lung cancer in December of 2000, and underwent lung lobe resection and chemotherapy.
+Mr. Jones was diagnosed with primary lung cancer in December of 2000 and underwent lung lobe resection and chemotherapy.
 Sadly, Mr. Jones’ cancer has spread to his liver, and doctors believe that he will die within a year.